Andre2026/Andre2026/README.md

 <p align="center">
 <samp>
 <br>
-「 I am an electronic engineer, with knowledge in software development (Full stack - frontend and backend tools), DevOps (Gitlab), data science with an emphasis on ML and DL modeling, in the areas of time series, LLMs and graph-type structures (Langchain, Chroma, Neo4j), and knowledge of databases (SQL, NoSQL and graph databases) 」
+「 I’m an Information Systems Administrator in training, highly motivated to grow in the tech world.

+I’m currently developing skills in systems administration, technical support, and process automation.
+I'm also starting to explore software development (both frontend and backend), as well as DevOps practices using tools like GitLab.

+I'm particularly interested in data-related areas, and have begun learning about data science and machine learning, with a focus on time series, language models (LLMs), and graph structures.

+I have foundational knowledge of relational (SQL), NoSQL, and graph databases, and I’m committed to continuous learning and contributing to cross-functional tech teams. 」
 <br>
 <br>
 </samp>